 Gold is the traditional safe haven in volatile markets.
 But silver prices tend to rise even faster on a percentage basis – and so do silver stocks.

-Gold and other metals have become popular in the wake of record fiscal stimulus measures that have caused investors to be concerned over inflation, with the yellow metal’s price having increased some 14% between March and May.
-Gold is also a popular safe haven for multitudes of investors who have serious misgivings about the global economic outlook, and with some major countries still experiencing Covid-related setbacks, safety demand for gold isn’t likely to wane anytime soon.
+Gold and other metals have become popular in the wake of record fiscal stimulus measures that have caused investors to be concerned over inflation, with the yellow metal’s price having increased some 21% since the March 2020 market bottom.
+Gold is also a popular safe haven for multitudes of investors who have serious misgivings about the global economic outlook, and with the resurgence in Covid-19 cases caused largely by the Delta variant, safety demand for gold isn’t likely to wane anytime soon.

 Lost in the latest excitement, however, is gold’s sister metal—silver.
-While gold has captured much of the investing world’s recent focus, silver has been largely relegated to the sidelines and its price has underperformed compared to gold.
+While gold has captured much of the investing world’s recent focus, silver has been largely relegated to the sidelines and its price has underperformed compared to gold in 2021.
 That should soon change, though, especially if historical analogues hold true.
 When it happens, you’ll want to own the best-performing silver stocks.

 It’s no secret that gold has always been in high demand whenever investors have major concerns about the economy’s health (especially inflation).
 In October 2008, for instance, when stock prices were still in the doldrums during the final stages of the credit crisis, gold commenced a bull run which lasted almost three years and resulted in a 170% gain for the yellow metal.